|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Tel: +1 808-532-3720

-(during WWII) that were donated by China.
-Civilian war correspondent Ernest Taylor "Ernie" Pyle, killed by sniper fire on April 18, 1945 reporting from Ie Shima is buried at Plot D, Row 0 Grave 109.
+The cemetery is administered by the U.S. Department of Veterans Affairs (VA) and has 33,230 graves, second only in size to the Manila American Cemetery.
+Among the war graves are civilians graves including U.S. correspondent Ernest Taylor "Ernie" Pyle, killed April 18, 1945 reporting from Ie Shima who is buried at Plot D, Row 0 Grave 109.

 The cemetery include unknown graves that contain the remains of American servicemen that were recovered, but were not able to be identified.
 Many of these unknowns were killed on December 7, 1941 or recovered from elsewhere in the Pacific.
 In recent years, these some of unknown graves have been exhumed and the remains tested and identified by the Department of Defense (DoD) and are now identified.

 The Honolulu Memorial is located inside The National Memorial Cemetery and is administered by the American Battle Monuments Commission (ABMC).
 Also known as the "court of the missing" or "courts of the missing".
 The memorial consists of eight Italian trani limestone panels with the names of 18,094 Missing In Action (MIA) from World War II.
 Also memorialized are 8,200 American missing from the Korean War and 2,504 Americans missing from the Vietnam War.
 Note, those missing in the Southwest Pacific Area are memorialized on the tablets of the missing at Manila American Cemetery.
 The list of names for the court of the missing was finalized around 1966.
 The names of Congressional Medal of Honor recipients have a gold inlay.
 Rosettes are added to the names of those who were accounted for and no longer missing.
 During 2017–2018 a major renovation repaired and restored the Honolulu Memorial.

 American Battle Monuments Commission (ABMC) - Honolulu Memorial official website